-Important Dates for the Battemint family
+Early History of the Battemint family

 This web page shows only a small excerpt of our Battemint research.
 Another 80 words (6 lines of text) covering the years 1298, 1480, 1298, 1355, 1560, 1644, 1626, 1644, 1687, 1663, 1584, 1573 and are included under the topic Early Battemint History in all our PDF Extended History products and printed products wherever possible.